Abe & Bruno

 Henri Charr and starring Kevin Scott Allen and Blythe Metz.

 The film was released on DVD in 2014.

 Outline

-Abe (Brad Sergi) is living in a cabin in the woods with his pet mountain gorilla, Bruno, stolen from a zoo.
+Abe (Brad Sergi) is living in a cabin in the woods with his friend, a mountain gorilla, Bruno, stolen from a zoo.
 After scaring off some children who were on his property, Abe has a heart attack and collapses.
 Bruno then sets out for the nearest village to get help, but is considered dangerous.

 Sheriff Kilgore (Kevin Scott Allen) leads a posse to capture Bruno, and the men arrive at Abe's cabin in time to save Abe.
 However, Bruno remains on the run.
 Kilgore's men set bear traps to catch him.
 Sara (Blythe Metz), a reporter for Zoo TV, discovers Bruno's real identity, and the law is now after him in earnest, to return him to the zoo.